Xenecraft/xenecraft.github.io/_posts/2015-10-23-ip-to-domain-name.markdown

 ---
 For those of you who want to allow others to connect to your Minecraft server more easily, instead of using a long IP Address, you can attach a domain name and let other players connect to your server much more easily!

-Ever since purchasing the Xenecraft domain name, I've been wondering how to put it more to use instead of just having it be a cool point for our website.
+Ever since purchasing the XeneCraft domain name, I've been wondering how to put it more to use instead of just having it be a cool point for our website.
 It seems like a lot of the "top" servers out there all have their own domain names and they were all able to map their server IPs within their DNS, so why not have a try at it?

 <img src="/images/domain-setup/Step 1.png" alt="Step 1">

 The whole process of mapping your server IP Address to your Domain Name is actually quite simple!
 Using your Registrar's DNS service, you can easily set it up with a simple "A Record!"
-For xenecraft, we use Namecheap, who has been a pretty cool service around the whole gaming community.
+For XeneCraft, we use Namecheap, who has been a pretty cool service around the whole gaming community.

 <img src="/images/domain-setup/Step 2.png" alt="Step 2">